harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 ### P2TR Channels

-One solution for improving the decorrelation between the base layer and the Lightning layer has been unpublished channels---channels whose existence isn't gossiped on Lightning.
+One solution for improving the decorrelation between the base layer and the Lightning layer has been [unpublished channels][topic unannounced channels]---channels whose existence isn't gossiped on Lightning.

 Unfortunately, every Lightning channel is a 2-of-2, and in the current